asvirdi/ML-workshop-ali/labs/lab 2.md

 | 0 | 0 | 0 | 0 | 1 |

 26.Write a function to one hot encode our dataframe in `intrusion_detection` module.
 You should call it oneHotEncoding and it should accept a data frame to one hot encode.
 Pandas provides a helper function to do this.
+The function is provided below.

 ```python